matheusfelipeog/worldometer/docs/source/index.rst

 `Worldometer <https://github.com/matheusfelipeog/worldometer>`_ is a python module that collects data from `worldometers.info <https://www.worldometers.info/>`_ and provides a simple and self-explanatory interface for using the data.

+worldometers.info
+^^^^^^^^^^^^^^^^^

+    "Worldometer is run by an international team of developers, researchers, and volunteers with the goal of making world statistics available in a thought-provoking and time relevant format to a wide audience around the world.
+It is published by a small and independent digital media company based in the United States.
+We have no political, governmental, or corporate affiliation.
+Furthermore, we have no investors, donors, grants, or backers of any type.
+We are completely independent and self-financed through automated programmatic advertising sold in real time on multiple ad exchanges."

+More info: `worldometers.info/about <https://www.worldometers.info/about/>`_

+How it works?
+^^^^^^^^^^^^^

+    **[Adapted]:** "For the data, is elaborate instead a real-time estimate through a proprietary algorithm which processes the latest data and projections provided by the most reputable organizations and statistical offices in the world."

+More info about data source: `worldometers.info/sources <https://www.worldometers.info/sources/>`_

 Indices and tables
 ------------------